 The Myopathy Clinic

-is under the direction of Nizar Chahin, M.D.
-This clinic provides for the comprehensive diagnostic evaluation, consultation, treatment and management of patients with a variety of muscle disorders.
-Some of the diseases followed in this clinic include muscular dystrophies, metabolic and toxic myopathies and inflammatory myopathies.
+The Myopathy Clinic, under the direction of Anahit Mehrabyan, MD, provides for the comprehensive diagnostic evaluation, consultation, treatment and management of patients with a variety of muscle disorders.
+Some of the diseases followed in this clinic include:

 The Peripheral Neuropathy Clinic

-is under the direction of Chafik Karam, MD This clinic provides for the comprehensive diagnostic evaluation, consultation, treatment and management of patients with a variety of peripheral neuropathies.
-Some of the diseases followed in this clinic include hereditary neuropathies (such as Charcot-Marie-Tooth Disease), diabetic neuropathy, amyloid neuropathy, chronic inflammatory demyelinating neuropathy (CIDP), small fiber sensory neuropathies and vasculitic neuropathies.
+The Peripheral Neuropathy Clinic, under the direction of Rebecca Traub, MD, provides for the comprehensive diagnostic evaluation, consultation, treatment and management of patients with a variety of peripheral neuropathies.
+Some of the diseases followed in this clinic include:

 The Clinical Neurophysiology (CNP) Laboratory

-at UNC Hospitals is a multi-disciplinary laboratory providing state of the art expertise in the diagnostic evaluation and physiological characterization of all nervous system disorders.
-Several Sections are present within the laboratory.
-The Neuromuscular Section performs Autonomic Function studies, EMG-NCS (electromyography-nerve conduction studies), neurography, quantitative EMG studies, single fiber EMG and Quantitative Sensory Testing.
-Approximately 1600 patient studies are performed yearly.
-In addition, other sections of the CNP Laboratory provide expertise in EEG (electroencephalography), video-EEG and ambulatory EEG monitoring, evoked potential studies and sleep studies.
+The Clinical Neurophysiology Laboratory at UNC Hospitals is a multi-disciplinary laboratory providing state-of-the-art expertise in the diagnostic evaluation and physiological characterization of all nervous system disorders.
+Several sections are present within the laboratory.
+The neuromuscular section performs autonomic function studies, EMG-NCS (electromyography-nerve conduction studies), neurography, quantitative EMG studies, single fiber EMG and skin biopsy for small fiber neuropathy.
+In addition, other sections of the CNP Laboratory provide expertise in EEG (electroencephalography), video-EEG, ambulatory EEG monitoring, evoked potential studies and sleep studies.